 Good Samaritan Treatment Program is an addiction treatment center located at 3219 Clifton Avenue, Suite 305 in the 45220 zip code in Cincinnati, OH.

 It is operated by a private non-profit organization.
-Good Samaritan Treatment Program provides buprenorphine maintenance, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Good Samaritan Treatment Program include relapse prevention treatment, motivational interviewing and anger management.
-Good Samaritan Treatment Program also specializes in detox services and offers in-patient methamphetamines detoxification, residential benzodiazepines detoxification and inpatient alcohol detoxification.
-Good Samaritan Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, IOT and outpatient heroin services.
-It also provides residential heroin addiction treatment, medical heroin detox and inpatient dual diagnosis treatment.
+Good Samaritan Treatment Program provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Good Samaritan Treatment Program include anger management, motivational interviewing and 12-step rehab.
+Good Samaritan Treatment Program also specializes in detox services and offers cocaine detox, residential benzodiazepines detox and inpatient alcohol detoxification.
+Good Samaritan Treatment Program provides IOT, outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential heroin addiction treatment, inpatient treatment for heroin addiction and mental health diagnosis and inpatient heroin detox.

 Here are the full facility listing details on Good Samaritan Treatment Program in Cincinnati, OH: